 By doing so, there’s will be no screen tearing and stuttering within the dynamic refresh rate range.
 The BenQ EW3270U FreeSync range is 40-60Hz/FPS over both DisplayPort and HDMI.

 Update: FreeSync also works without any issues when using a compatible NVIDIA G-SYNC graphics card.

-BenQ is known for their advanced eye-care technology when it comes to their displays and as such the EW3270U doesn’t use PWM (Pulse Width Modulation) to regulate brightness, so it’s flicker-free.
+BenQ is known for its advanced eye-care technology when it comes to their displays, and as such, the EW3270U doesn’t use PWM (Pulse Width Modulation) to regulate brightness, so it’s flicker-free.

 Design & Connectivity